maddada/zmux/README.md

-# zmux - The IDE Integrated Agents Manager (CLIs & T3code)
+# ZMUX - The IDE Integrated Agents Manager (CLIs & T3code)

 Native ghostty terminals multiplexer and agent clis manager that integates with your IDE! (see screenshots)